Zoloft (Sertraline) Morning or Night? The 20% Insomnia Rule

 How long does sertraline take to work?

-You may notice improvements in sleep, energy, or appetite within 1-2 weeks.
-Full therapeutic effects for depression or anxiety typically take 4-8 weeks.
-Don't judge whether sertraline is working based on the first week or two.
+You may notice improvements in sleep, energy, or appetite within 1 to 2 weeks.
+Full therapeutic effects for depression or anxiety typically take 4 to 8 weeks.
+Do not judge whether sertraline is working based on the first week or two.

 What happens if you stop taking sertraline suddenly?